 (4) Proceedings for a contravention of subsection (1) are to be dealt with by a court constituted by a magistrate.

-[Section 7A inserted by No. 2 of 2004 s.
+[Section 7A inserted: No. 2 of 2004 s.
 10.]

 8. Offence by corporation

 (1) Where a corporation contravenes section 7 or 7A, each person who is a director of the corporation or who is concerned in the management of the corporation contravenes the section unless the person satisfies the court that —